agarciadom/epsilon-integration-mdenet-training/slides.md

 ## Environment setup with Gitpod.io

 * In the previous session, we used the [Epsilon Playground](https://www.eclipse.org/epsilon/live/) to introduce Epsilon
+* This session will focus on invoking E\*L scripts from Java code, using the Maven artifacts available from [Maven Central](https://search.maven.org/search?q=g:org.eclipse.epsilon)
 * Epsilon can also be used from the Eclipse IDE, or from its Ant/Maven/Gradle tasks
-* This session will focus on invoking E\*L scripts from Java code, using the Maven artifacts available from [Maven Central](https://search.maven.org/search?q=g:org.eclipse.epsilon)
-* Rather than requiring the installation of Eclipse, we will use the Gitpod web-based IDE: open [this link](https://gitpod.io/#https://github.com/bluezio/mdenet-integration-sample) and authenticate via GitHub.
+* To avoid having to set up an IDE, we will use Gitpod.io: open [this link](https://gitpod.io/#https://github.com/bluezio/mdenet-integration-sample) and authenticate via GitHub.

 ## Gitpod.io: authentication